MayherH/boss-blackjack/README.md

-# Example
+# Boss BlackJack
-An example greeter plugin
+A plugin that allows you to play blackjack against bosses using drop values